mola/coding_guidelines/index.md

 ### Inspiration

-This coding guidelines were inspired by other already available guidelines
+These coding guidelines were inspired by other already available guidelines
 namely:

 For C++